-Written by Leigh Russell — In 2009, this Leigh Russell was shortlisted for the CWA John Creasey New Blood Dagger for Cut Short, the first book to feature DI Geraldine Steel.
+Written by Leigh Russell — In 2009, Leigh Russell was shortlisted for the CWA John Creasey New Blood Dagger for Cut Short, the first book to feature DI Geraldine Steel.
 Killer Plan is number seven and I was looking forward to finally sampling a series which had hitherto passed me by.
 Lee Child, Jeffery Deaver and Peter James are all quoted in the pre-publication publicity pack, so it all boded well.

 The story opens as a mother is snatching some well-earned ‘me’ time with a few minutes peace on a London park bench as her 10-year-old twin boys let off steam nearby.
 Caroline Henderson is somewhat dismayed when a man sits down next to her and that dismay turns to shock when he addresses her by her maiden name.
 Brian, it transpires, went to primary school with her and as the pair get chatting he reveals that he is a widower and his wife committed suicide three years ago.